software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 2
 >
-> _Each group member_ should do the steps mentioned above to create their own branch named by their GitHub username and push it to GitHub.
+> _Each team member_ should do the steps mentioned above to create their own branch named by their GitHub username and push it to GitHub.

 We can also pull remote (in GitHub) branches for our local computer and make changes to them.
-Check the list of branches on GitHub and pick _some other group member's branch_.
+Check the list of branches on GitHub and pick _some other team member's branch_.
 Once you have picked a branch, switch to main branch first:

 ```bash
 git checkout main